 You may wish to ask about having a service of Thanksgiving for the gift of a child.
 In this service, you thank God for the gift of your child and the child is blessed.
 However, you do not make the same promises as in the Baptism Service.

 If you choose to have a Thanksgiving Service, you may also have a Baptism service for your child at a later date.

 Can I just phone up and fix a convenient date?

 No. It is important that we talk through and answer all your questions with regard to baptism first.
-Different people have different issues which they may wish to talk through; we hold regular Baptism Preparation evenings throughout the year and you will have to attend one of these.
-They are all held on Wednesday evenings at the Vicarage for dates please speak to the Church Office.
+Different people have different issues which they may wish to talk through; we hold regular Baptism preparation evenings throughout the year and you will have to attend one of these.
+They are all held on Wednesday evenings at the Vicarage.
+To find out dates please speak to the Church Office.

 What is the role of Godparents?